Searching a Database of Source Codes Using Contextualized Code Search: Introduction

 The system was able to infer from the surrounding class---which included a method that reads from an input stream---that the user was looking for a \texttt{write} method.

-\textbf{Code search via neural embedding.} Over the last few years, methods for learning neural embeddings have become widespread.
-The idea is to learn a neural function that is able to map objects to a position in a high-dimensional space, such that objects that are similar or related are positioned closely to one another in the high-dimensional space.
+\textbf{Code search via neural embedding.} Methods for learning neural embeddings have become widespread.
+The idea is to learn a neural function that is able to map objects to a position in a high-dimensional space, such that objects that are similar or related are positioned closely to one another.
 Methods for computing word embeddings such as Word2Vec \cite{word2vec} and BERT \cite{bert} are the best examples of this.
 Not surprisingly, such methods have been applied to code search, especially for powering natural language-based search \cite{facebook_mapl18, deep_code_search,attention-deep-search-paper}.
-The idea is to learn one neural function that embeds a query in a high-dimensional space, and another that embeds a code in the same space, such that the embeddings of query-answer pairs in the training set have high similarity.
-Then search is simply a matter of computing the embedding of a query, then searching a database of pre-computed code-fragment embeddings to find the closest few.
+The idea is to learn one neural function that embeds a query in a high-dimensional space, and another that embeds a code in the same space.
+Code search then reduces to nearest-neighbor search.

 Unfortunately, there may be little reason to believe that such methods will work for contextualized code search (CCS).
 In CCS, both queries and codes are exceedingly complex objects, so that learning a generalizable embedding from millions of query-code co-occurrences in a training set seems hard.
 Queries in contextualized code search are inherently multi-modal, with a large number of disparate evidences as to what the query result should be: sets of types, method calls and keywords surrounding the missing code, natural language comments, sequences of formal parameters, and so on.
 Because of this, each query in a training corpus is likely unique, and will only be seen once in the training data.
 Compare this to the problem of learning a word embedding, where each word is seen many times in many different contexts.
-As a result, over-fitting may be a significant problem.
-If over-fitting happens, similar embedded queries and programs would tend to cluster poorly in the embedding space, and search performance is poor.
+As a result, over-fitting may be a significant problem, leading to poor search performance.